-I work a lot with the LGBTQ+ community, including trans, NB, gay, bisexual, straight, pansexual, or asexual.
-I also help with: domestic violence, social anxiety, depression, anxiety, autism, ADHD, self-harm, suicidal thoughts, relationship issues, sexual abuse, academic stress, trauma, bipolar disorder, hoarding, personality disorders, and work stress.
-I try to create a safe and supportive space for my clients to explore their thoughts and feelings.
+I'm affirming of all religions, races, ethnicities, cultures, and worldviews.
+I enjoy working with relationship issues (romantic, family, friendships), domestic violence, social anxiety, agoraphobia, depression, generalized anxiety, neurodivergence, self-harm, suicidal thoughts, sexual abuse, academic stress, trauma, bipolar disorder, hoarding, personality disorders, and work stress.
+I have a casual, no-pressure approach.
 Whenever I have questions, I won't push a person for answers if they don't feel ready to talk about a topic.

-My biggest strength is my personality.
+My biggest strength is my warm personality.
 I'm very easy going and I love talking with people.

-I love working with adults of all ages - from the Gen Z population to Boomers.
+I love working with adults of all ages - from Gen Zs to Boomers.

 I enjoy using ACT because it uses a person's values as a guide for their decisions.
 It also uses mindfulness to view situations differently.